 What this upbringing did for Billy was instill a love of the songs that take him back to those days playing and singing with his Dad and brothers.
 Today those memories fuel Billy’s innate talent and desire to bring good times through music to others across the nation.

-Producer and lead talent in three national hit shows, Billy developed the live request format for Yesterday and Today, complete with the requirement that all the band members memorize and be able to play on a second’s notice all 200+ songs in the Beatles anthology.
+Creator and Producer of three national hit shows, Billy developed the live request format for Yesterday and Today, featuring Billy and his brothers, Matthew and Ryan, complete with the requirement that all the band members memorize and be able to play on a second’s notice all 200+ songs in the Beatles anthology.
 “But it’s not your typical request show.
 Along with a request, we ask for the reason behind it and we chat a little with the person who made it, which makes the show interesting and interactive.”
 No wigs or accents here, the show incorporates a 1960s style set and modern day lighting scheme to create an extraordinary theatrical concert feel.

 Buddy Holly seems to be the part written just for Billy McGuigan.
 He’s emulated the rock n’ roll pioneer in the role more than 1,500 times in his own stage show paying homage to the late Buddy Holly in Rave On!
 The Buddy Holly Experience, in addition to over 450 performances in Buddy: The Buddy Holly Story across the country.
 Billy now directs a new cast in Rave On!
 The Buddy Holly Experience, keeping the magic of Buddy Holly’s music alive.

-Rock Legends: People’s Choice is an expanded rock and roll revue show where audiences vote to hear their favorite songs from rock legends Elvis, Elton John, Billy Joel, The Doors, The Rolling Stones, Buddy Holly, Pink Floyd, and Sir Paul McCartney.
+Rock Legends: The Audience Customized Concert is an expanded rock and roll revue show where audiences vote to hear their favorite songs from rock legends Elvis, Elton John, Billy Joel, Janis Joplin, The Rolling Stones, Buddy Holly, Patsy Cline, and more.

 When he’s not on the road, Billy keeps it all rolling as CEO of Rave On Productions, acting in industrial films and commercials and doing voice-over work.
 He is actively involved in the Leukemia Lymphoma Society and balances all this with the real reason he’s doing it all; for his kids, Cartney and Ciaran.

 Applause for Billy